Anonghost720/zipline/README.md

 Create an issue on GitHub and use the template, please include the following (if one of them is not applicable to the issue then it's not needed):

 - The steps to reproduce the bug
-- Logs of Zipline
+- Logs of ShareHost
-- The version of Zipline, and whether or not you are using Docker (include the image digest/tag if possible)
+- The version of ShareHost, and whether or not you are using Docker (include the image digest/tag if possible)
 - Your OS & Browser including server OS
 - What you were expecting to see
 - How it can be fixed (if you know)